 Many of our subscription agreements contain service-level commitments.
 If we are unable to meet the stated service-level commitments, including failure to meet the uptime and delivery requirements under our customer subscription agreements, we may be contractually obligated to provide these customers with service credits, which could significantly affect our revenue in the periods in which the uptime or delivery failure occurs and the credits are applied.
-We could also face subscription terminations, which could significantly affect both our current and future revenue.
-Any service-level failures could also damage our reputation, which could also adversely affect our business and results of operations.
+We could also face subscription terminations, which could significantly affect our business and results of operations.